-Voice: "I move we table the motion until that time them to the state of the state o
+VOICE: "I move we table the motion until that time 1000 to 100

-The next resolution, "It is the sense of the Association of American Medical Colleges that in working with the American Medical Association on problems pertaining to national aid for medical education, the approach be channelled through the Council on Medical Education and Hospitals."
+The next resolution, "It is the sense of the Association" of American Medical Colleges that in working with the American Medical Association on problems pertaining to national aid for medical education, the approach be channelled through the Council on Medical Education and Hospitals."

-PRESIDENT HINSEY: "I will bring up that, affid another resolution in relation to the committee report, if you do not object!"
+PRESIDENT HINSEY: "I will bring up that, and another resolution in relation to the committee report, if you do not object?"

-The annual reports of the various Standing Committees of the Association were heard and discussed by the Council.
+The annual reports of the various'Standing Committees' of the Association were heard and discussed by the Council.
 Action stemming from these reports will be discussed by the chairmen of the several committees as they make their reports in the Executive Session.

 We have endeavored to have printed reports of committees in the hands of the member colleges before the meeting so they have had the opportunity to read them.
 We held hearings yesterday afternoon on these reports.
 They have been printed and made available to others attending this session.
 I hope you feel that this is a worthwhile innovation.
-It had involved considerable twork but having read this material, I felt as though I had at better command of the work that has been done than I even had before in coming to these meetings.
+It had involved considerable work but having read this material, I felt as though I had at better command of the work that has been done than I even had before in coming to these meetings.
 (Signed) Joseph C. Hinsey, Chairman (1990)

-DR. GEORGE PACKER BERRY: "I move) approval of the report."
-12 to 3 DR. L. R. CHANDLER: "I second the motion."
-(2001) 2 (2001) (2001)
+DR. GEORGE PACKER BERRY: "I move approval of the report."

+DR. L. R. CHANDLER: "I second the motion."
+(1990) The motion was put to a vote and carried.
+(1990) (1990) (200).

-REPORT OF THE CHAIRMAN OF THE COMMITTEE ON COLUMN INTERNSHIPS ON RESIDENCIES OF THE ORDER OF THE
+REPORT OF THE CHAIRMAN OF THE COMMITTEE ON COLD INTERNSHIPS AND RESIDENCIES IN THE OF A COLD STR

-Dr. John B. Youmans: The annual report has been mimeographed and circulated to members and others interested in the work of this committee.
-A meeting was held yesterday at which the report was presented together with the actions and recommendations of a conference held September 18:
+DR. JOHN B. YOUMANS: The annual report has been 'mimeographéd' and circulated to members and others interested in the work of this committee.
+(A) meeting was held yesterday at which the report was presented together with the actions and recommendations of a conference held September 13, ..., 1 ...

-For actions taken, I refer you to the annual report to save time.
+For actions taken, I refer you to 'the' annual report to save time.
 I will try to summarize them.

-First, the proposal of the change for the durrent year 1950-1951 in the plans for the cooperative appointment of interns which relates to the filing and release of telegrams announcing appointments: What that does is to make a uniform time throughout the country for release and filing of telegrams.
-Times are 9:00 A.M. for release, Eastern Standard Time, with corresponding times, 8:00

-A.M., 7:00 A.M. and 6:00 A.M., for the Central, Mountain and Pacific time.
+First, the proposal of the change for the durrent year 1950-1951' in 'the plans for the cooperative appointment of interns which relates to the filing and release of telegrams announcing appointments: What that does is to make a uniform time throughout the country for release and filing of 'telegrams.Times are 9:00 A.M. for release, Eastern Standard Time, with corresponding times, 8:00 A.M., 7:00 A.M. and 6:00.
+A.M., for the Central, Mountain and Pacific time.
 The date which is incorrectly written in the original minutes of the Conference is the Third Tuesday in February.

-The proposal of the change relating to the use of the telephone following release of telegrams announcing appointments has been changed as contained in the minutes of the Conference at Chicago on page 2, paragraph 4, to apply, however, to the current 1950-1951 year, in that respect differing from the recommendations of the Conference and And that, in effect, is that the hospital and/or student shall not follow telegrams of offers of appointment with telephone calls until after 19:00 A.M.; E.S.T.; and corresponding hours in the other time zones on the following day except for acceptance of an appointment by a student.
+The proposal of the change relating to the use of the telephone following release of telegrams announcing appointments has been changed as contained in the minutes of the Conference at Chicago on page 2, paragraph 4, to apply, howeven, to the current 1950-1951 year, in that respect differing from the recommendations of the Conference...
+And that, in effect, is that the hospital and/or student shall not follow telegrams of offers of appointment with telephone calls until after 9:00 A.M.; E.S.T.; and corresponding hours in the other time zones on the following day except for acceptance of an appointment by a student.